-In this section, we look at the environmental, company and competition analysis parts of the business plan.
+In Part 4 of our 8-Part Guide to Writing a Business Plan, we look at the environmental, company and competition analysis parts of the business plan.

 5. Environmental Analysis